joniles/mpxj/mkdocs/docs/howto-use-timephased.md

 #### Assignments
-Now we can locate the resource assignment we are interested in (in this case it's Resource 2 assigned to Task 2 in the screenshot above), and use the `getTimephasedWork` method, which will give us the the total of the actual and remaining work for this assignment:
+Now we can locate the resource assignment we are interested in (in this case it's Resource 2 assigned to Task 2 in the screenshot above), and use the `getTimephasedWork` method, which will give us the total of the actual and remaining work for this assignment: